jkanyaris/one-click-hugo-cms/site/content/products/_index.md

 main:
   heading: Great solutions with no compromises
   description: >
-    Ekodada is a social enterprise that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
+    Ekodada is a social enterprise & an impact venture of CHELABA WOMEN COMMUNITY Based Organization that aims to use holistic approach to solve local environmental and socio-economic problems in Kenya.
 Specifically, it aims to employed applied scientific solutions through business approaches to climate change, poor farming methods,biodiversity loss,alien invasive species, soil degradation,food security and unsustainable livelihoods.